Food Will Win the War: Plot

 The plot provides unlikely and bizarre examples to express the importance of farming.
 It begins with a description of the world at ruin and explains the solution to those around the world that American agriculture was a beacon of hope in the darkest hour, thus it was important that agricultural production continued to grow.
 The bizarre examples of impressive production emphasised this: Enough bread to build several pyramids, which if built a mile apart would reach the Suez Canal; enough corn to stretch from London to the Black Sea.

-A little girl on an American diet is shown outweighing a warship, emphasising her size; reiterating the point that there is enough food in America to send ¼ of production abroad.
+A little girl on an American diet is shown outweighing a warship, emphasizing her size; reiterating the point that there is enough food in America to send ¼ of production abroad.
 The animation finished with a sense of patriotism and pride, explaining that the war is a fight to maintain the American values that are so highly prized.
 'Food for freedom' underpins the whole ideology of the animation.
 American agriculture will win the Allies the war, and consequently, American freedom will not perish under the Nazi dictatorship.

 Animation techniques

 The film uses a series of techniques to enhance the message that it was trying to send to those watching.
 Firstly, the animation itself, by using Disney the film was made both entertaining and informative.
 The sense of humor which emerges from the film depicts the defeat of the Axis through humorous examples of agricultural production.
 Throughout the war it was important to depict the opposition as humorous, as well as being weak to improve public morale at home.
 Other techniques are also involved in the film, most noticeably the music being played in the background.
 A militaristic tone offers a sense of patriotism to the watcher and increases the patriotic message within the whole film.
 Additionally, the use of contrasting colors is extremely effective in representing America as the savior to the Allied war effort.
-The film begins with a dark and destructive world with negative imagery to match.
-However, a sudden change reveals a bright colorful screen representing the glimmer of hope that American agriculture offers the war effort.
+The film begins with a dark and destructive world with negative imagery to match, but a sudden change reveals a bright colorful screen representing the glimmer of hope that American agriculture offers the war effort.

 Background

 America entered World War 2 on December 8, 1941, after a Japanese attack on Pearl Harbor.
-Many Americans were reluctant to enter another European war, and preferred a non-interventionist policy towards it.
-However, the devastating and unprovoked attack on Pearl Harbor, which was described by President Franklin D. Roosevelt as a date that will live in infamy, changed public opinion.
+Many Americans were reluctant to enter another European war, and preferred a non-interventionist policy towards it, but the devastating and unprovoked attack on Pearl Harbor, which was described by President Franklin D. Roosevelt as a date that will live in infamy, changed public opinion.